Lester-Ventura/ProgLang/readme.md

 A java while-do loop parser built on Java :3

+## While Boilerplate Code

+---

+- these are the sample while statements used to test the parser / lexer

 ## settings.json setup

+---

 - If settings.json got deleted just repopulate it with this value again: